wallix/terraform-provider-wallix-bastion/docs/resources/externalauth_kerberos.md

   Use KERBEROS-PASSWORD protocol.
 - **description** (Optional, String)
   Description of the authentication.
+- **keytab** (Optional, String)
+  The keytab file, containing pairs of principal and encrypted keys.
+  The content of the file needed must be converted to base64 before being sent.
 - **login_attribute** (Optional, String)
   The login attribute.
 - **use_primary_auth_domain** (Optional, Boolean)